INTRODUCTION TO SAN GABRIEL

 After the US defeated Mexico and claimed California, the San Gabriel Township was established in 1852 – the first in the county.
 By 1860, the population had only grown to 586 residents.

 San Gabriel’s oldest park, Grapevine Park – is home to the Grape Vine Arbor.
 It was planted in 1861 as a cutting taken from the Mission’s mother vine.
-Author Helen Hunt Jackson wrote Ramona about real life resident Ramona Shorb whilst staying at the old Grapevine Inn, now known as the Padilla Room, but also known as “the Birthplace or Ramona” and “Ramona’s Home.”
+Author Helen Hunt Jackson wrote Ramona about real-life resident Ramona Shorb whilst staying at the old Grapevine Inn, now known as the Padilla Room, but also known as “the Birthplace of Ramona” and “Ramona’s Home.”